Pauan/fable-getting-started/README.md

 In addition, it also shows how to do the following:

+* Write unit tests for your F# code

 * Import local JavaScript code into F#

 * Use Fable libraries in your project